cristian1604/axia-traductor/README.md

 This software is not only a translator.
 It's a totally functional text editor with syntax highlight (implemented _ad hoc_).

 ### Current status
-The software is totally functional with some issues.
-Not on production yet.
+The software is totally functional.
+Only convert portion of static code.

-**Notice: Assign sentences `=` are not converted yet.**
+Notice: Assign sentences `=` are not converted.

 Explaination:

+Since variable enumeration on 8035 and 8025 are both different, the sentence are not converted directly.
+Is mapped internally and are replaced on execution time.

 | Math expression | 8025 syntax | 8035 syntax |
 | ------ | ------ | ------ |